bretmlw/bench/README.md

 - Add monitoring (CPU temperature, frequency, and power consumption via Odroid SmartPower 3)
 - [DONE] Function to install all required software packages (iperf3, fio etc)
 ### Benchmarks to add
-- UnixBench
+- [DONE] UnixBench
-- PassMark PerformanceTest
+- [DONE - All Core Only] PassMark PerformanceTest
 - cpubench-multi

 ### fio
-- Modify tests and output to use read, write, random read, and random write rather than mixed.
+- [DONE] Modify tests and output to use read, write, random read, and random write rather than mixed.
 - Add functionality to define an array of partitions to test, so machines with microSD, USB SSD, NVMe etc can all be tested in one test run.
 ### iperf3
 - Modify test runtime from 10s to 60s